razshare/catpaw/docs/Go Interop.md

 ```

 > [!NOTE]
-> If any of your interface methods doesn't specify a return type, the `GoffiContract::create()` call will fail.
+> If any of your interface methods doesn't specify a return type, the `GoInterface::load()` call will fail.

 Run the program.